jasonkneen/mcpsz-website/SEO-IMPROVEMENTS.md

 Created a JSON-LD component (`components/json-ld.tsx`) with support for:
 - SoftwareApplication schema for the CLI tool
-- Organization schema for mcpsx
+- Organization schema for mcpz
 - FAQPage schema for frequently asked questions

 Implemented structured data on: